roseengineering/usbwatch/README.md

 that USB devices can hang and become inoperable.
-A driver soft reset of the device might right it but sometimes the fix requires someone to physically cycle the power on the device, or even reboot the host computer.
+A driver soft reset of the device might right it but sometimes the fix requires someone to physically cycle power on the device, or even reboot the host computer.
 This tool is an attempt to provide addition options to help assist with this problem.
 It provides not only a way to soft reset a USB device, but it can also tell the device's hub to hard reset it, disable it,